howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 title: A simple mutation
 pageTitle: "Mutations with a Javascript & Node.js GraphQL Server Tutorial"
 description: "Learn best practices for implementing GraphQL mutations with graphql-js, Javascript, Node.js & Express.
 Test your implementation in a GraphiQL Playground."
-question: Which of these is false about GraphQL field arguments?
+question: What is the second argument of GraphQL resolvers used for?
-answers: ["They are how clients pass data to the server", "They must be included in the field schema definition", "They can be accessed inside resolvers", "Only mutation fields can have them"]
+answers: ["It carries the return value of the previous resolver execution level", "It carries the arguments for the incoming GraphQL operation", "It is an object that all resolvers can write to and read from", "It carries the AST of the incoming GraphQL operation"]
 correctAnswer: 3
 ---

-In this section, you'll learn how to add a mutation to the GraphQL API that allows to post new links to the server.
+In this section, you'll learn how to add a mutation to the GraphQL API.
+This mutation will allow to _post_ new links to the server.

 ### Extending the schema definition